Getting rid of malware on Android is crucial to keep personal data safe and out of the hands of cybercriminals.

 All kinds of malicious software can creep onto your Android phone and tablet to steal banking information, spy on your daily activities, take your private files or documents hostage and completely ruin your device.
 Nobody wants threat actors snooping around on their Android phones, so preventing and removing malware post-haste is a priority.

 If your Android device is acting strange and you believe malware is the culprit, read on.

 How to remove malware on Android

 There are several ways to remove malware from your Android, including by deleting a suspicious app or by downloading an antivirus.
-You’ll know an app is hiding malicious software if your device is acting strangely (more on that below) or if an app is consuming battery even though you aren’t using it.
+You’ll know an app is hiding malicious software if your device is acting strangely (more on that below) or if it consumes battery even though you aren’t using it.

-One of the best ways of keeping your device safe is to delete the app causing the issues, but you’ll want to do this the right way.
+One of the best ways to keep your device safe is to delete the app causing the issues, but you’ll want to do this correctly.

 Safely remove an app on Android